terrestris/d3-util/README.md

 * `10 < value < 100`: `.1f`
 * `100 < value`: `.0f`

-If the format is set to a json string, it must parse to an array of objects like this:
+If the format is set to an array, it must be an array of objects like this:

 ```json